Noah Baumbach on “Jay Kelly,” His New Movie with George Clooney

 And with that one in particular, I think I realized sort of too late how ambitious it all was.
 Too late for my own pleasure.

-actually write something and say, I'm going to fall in love with movies again.
+I mean, it's hard to actually write something and say, I'm going to fall in love with movies again.

 I mean, it could have not paid off.
 Well, the opening line of Jay Kelly, which is the opening scene is on a movie set as they're wrapping a film.

-The opening line is we're coming to the end and and I kept thinking if I had seen that in the script it would just make me think it was a Beckett play you know it there is it does have a kind of a valedictory feel and so even though the whole movie is a love letter to movies there there's also a sense of you as this kind of mature artist
+It does have a kind of a valedictory feel.
+And so even though the whole movie is a love letter to movies, there's also a sense of you as this kind of mature artist

 And that was kind of implicit, I guess, in my

-So So that feeling of coming toward facing the end in life as well.
+So that feeling of coming toward facing the end in life as well.
 I mean, they're facing the end in the movie, but

 Jay Kelly's facing his mortality.

-I mentioned to you that last night I was talking to Ian Parker, one of our writers who wrote a great profile about 12 years ago, and he reminded me of something that Greta had said to him when he was working on this piece, which is
+I mentioned to you that last night I was talking to Ian Parker, one of our writers who wrote a great profile about 12 years ago, and he reminded me of something that Greta had said to him when he was working on this piece, which is how very often the first lines of your movies kind of

 And Sandler says, am I fitting?

-And in the beginning of Greenberg, Greta is trying to merge into traffic on the freeway, and she says, are you going to let me in?
+And in the beginning of Greenberg, Greta is trying to merge into traffic on the freeway.
+And she says, are you going to let me in?

 And then I also realized that Squid in the Whale opens with

-you know, the son, one of the sons saying,
+the son, one of the sons saying,

-on the tennis court, mom mom and me versus you and dad.
+on the tennis court, mom and me versus you and dad.
 So, I mean, it's almost like it's a conscious decision to kind of give the viewer the cliffs notes to the movie before it even.

-Putting it out there is so obvious.
+It's putting it out there.
+It's so obvious.

 Yeah, I don't know.
 I'm not even that aware of that.

-I mean, it's the opening shot of Jay Kelly is, in a way, a kind of representation of what the rest of the movie, Jay's journey, is going to be.
+I mean it's the opening shot of Jay Kelly is in a way a kind of representation of what the rest of the movie, Jay's journey is going to be.
 And so whether it's the line or it's something else, but

 a lot of those ones just were just word the lines.
-I mean, when you were just now talking about Meyerwoods, I was sort of wondering what the first line was.
+I mean, when you were just now talking about Meyerwitz, I was sort of wondering what the first line was, and I guess that works.

 It was sort of like, are you gonna let her to Greenberg?
 Are you gonna let me in?
+And I all of a sudden felt myself about to cry because I never thought of it or realized it.

+Well, I think metaphors are unconscious.
 I just now remembered that when we first talked about Squid and the Whale 20 years ago, I said, you know, there's a lot of ping-pong and tennis in this movie.

 Is that because the movie's about these children going back and forth between their parents as a part of their custody arrangement?
-And you shocked me by saying
+And you shocked me by saying that had never occurred to you.

-that it never occurred to you.
-No, and now, again, I'm shocked again when you say that.
+No, no, again, I'm shocked again when you say that.

-Well, you know, your movies often, we're talking about Squid, have a really strong autobiographical component.
+Well, you know, your movies often, we're just talking about Squid, have a really strong autobiographical component.
 And, you know, this one is about a giant movie star.

 You're not a giant movie star, but you're a big deal Hollywood director.
 And